empfunden/cpp-interview/README.md

 Your task is to finish the `Planespotter` class in `src/Planespotter.cpp` and to write some basic documentation in `DOCUMENTATION.md` explaining to a project manager the assumptions that the software makes, its limitations, operating recommendations for the software in its current state, and recommendations for a future iterations.

 A `Planespotter` models aircraft as being spheres moving at a constant speed in a straight line in 3 dimensions.
 It should inform its users whether any of these spheres are expected to intersect.
 The proximity threshold and prediction time horizon can be configured by the user of a `Planespotter`; the former essentially sets the size of these spheres and the latter determines how far into the future to check for that intersection.
+There's some math involved, but we promise not to get any more involved than that in the follow-up interview.

 The unit tests in `test.cpp` will act as the entry point for running your library code and as a limited form of validation.
 Feel free to add any additional classes, libraries, tests, etc. that you're inclined to.
 You may even modify the signature of the `Planespotter` methods, so long as it retains its utility.

-While this scenario is safety-themed, it isn't necessary to construct an implementation that adheres to best practices within the domain of realtime, safety-critical systems programming that actual collision avoidance software might want to.

 ### Some things to consider